 It takes a lot of focus to sit down and complete a puzzle, and a lot of determination to keep going until it is complete.

 This allows a child to feel great satisfaction and a sense of achievement and success – which is very good for overall confidence.

 The most important factor to consider is whether you are giving your child age-appropriate puzzles to build.
 They should have just enough pieces that it is challenging but not painful to complete.

-Wooden puzzles with a strong frame are preferable.
+Wooden puzzles with a strong frame like the ones below are preferable.
 The younger your child, the fewer and larger the pieces should be.

 3. Playing with Construction Toys and Blocks